London Marathon 2017: David Weir wins men's wheelchair race

 - From the section Disability Sport

-Britain's David Weir won a record seventh London Marathon men's wheelchair title, beating reigning champion Marcel Hug of Switzerland in a sprint finish.
+Britain's David Weir won a record seventh London Marathon men's wheelchair title - and afterwards called it his "best victory ever".

+The six-time Paralympic gold medallist beat reigning champion Marcel Hug of Switzerland in a sprint finish to win for the first time since 2012.

-Six-time Paralympic gold medallist Weir, 37, finished in one hour 31 minutes six seconds on Sunday.
+The 37-year-old finished in one hour 31 minutes six seconds on Sunday.

+"It's been challenging since Rio to get mentally focused and get ready for this race," he said afterwards.

+"Because of the stuff that's gone on in my mind, it's definitely one of the biggest wins I've ever had in my career."

+In January, Weir said he would never wear a Great Britain vest again after an unsuccessful Paralympic Games in Rio last year.

+A six-time world champion, he said he felt like he had been "stabbed in the back" after he crashed out of the marathon in Rio, his last ever Paralympic event, and indicated London could be his final race.

-Spaniard Rafael Botello Jimenez was third, three seconds behind the winner.
+The thrilling finish on The Mall saw Weir edge out Hug and Spaniard Rafael Botello Jimenez, who was third, only three seconds behind the Briton.

 Manuela Schar of Switzerland took victory in the women's wheelchair race for the first time in 1:39:57.